icefelt/flask_prometheus/README.md

-# Application Monitoring with Flask and Prometheus using Python
+# Using Python for Application Monitoring with Flask and Prometheus
 This python code will setup Prometheus using the Flask framework.
 This code creates three URL's.
-One URL is for the prometheus backed Flash application.
+One URL is for the prometheus-backed Flash application.
 The second URL is designed to fake a long database query we can monitor.
 The third URL displays our application metrics.

 To run this code, clone the repo locall and run this command
 ```bash